ABaigashov/astromodel-development/README.md

 <p align="center"><a href="https://astromodel.ru"><img alt="Astromodel" src="./configurator/static/images/logo.svg"></a></p>

-This is very long text and i don't know what to write here.
+This is very long text and i don't know what to write here. <br>
-I think it must to be some information about this project there, but the repo is private and no one can read this
+I think it must to be some information about this project there, <br>
+but the repo is private and no one can read this <br>

 ## Installation on empty Ubuntu 20.04.2.0 LTS ##